Insulation Statements are now compulsory on all new tenancy agreements. Insulation will be compulsory in all rental homes from 1 July 2019.

 Insulation statements are compulsory on all tenancy agreements signed since 1 July 2016.
-The landlord must disclose whether there is insulation in the rental home, where it is, what type and what condition it is in on the tenancy agreement.
+The landlord must disclose whether there is insulation in the rental home, where it is, what type and what condition it is in, so tenants can make an informed decision.

-Insulation will be compulsory in all rental homes and is to be installed by 1 July 2019 where it is reasonably practicable to install.
+Ceiling and underfloor insulation will be compulsory in all rental homes from 1 July 2019 where it is reasonably practicable to install.
 It must comply with the regulations and be safely installed.

 The installation or repair of electrically-conductive insulation, known as foil insulation, is banned in all residences including rental homes.
 Anyone who breaches the ban commits an offence and may be liable to a penalty of up to $200,000.

 Do not touch foil insulation without turning off the power at the mains first as there is an electrocution risk.
 If you have any doubts, contact a qualified electrician.
 If you choose to remove foil insulation, hire a qualified professional.

 Anyone who inspects foil insulation even after turning off the power at the mains must proceed with caution as in some instances the foil may still be live.

 Insulation safety has more about meeting the safety requirements and tips on how to check your insulation.

 Tenants who have any concerns about insulation should talk to their landlord as a first step.
 If the tenant and landlord cannot resolve an issue themselves, there is a disputes resolution process.